Sigmmma/c20/src/content/h1/files/readme.md

     </tr>
     <tr>
       <td>Other</td>
-      <td>CRC32 hash</td>
+      <td>CRC32 checksum</td>
       <td><code>0x1FFC</code></td>
       <td><code>uint32</code></td>
-      <td>The blam.sav has a CRC-32 hash appended at the end of it.
+      <td>The blam.sav has a CRC-32 checksum appended at the end of it.
 The value is actually stored in its complement equivalent (i.e. bitwise NOT).
-The hash represents the data between <code>0x000</code> and <code>0x1FFC</code> - the hash itself is not hashed!
-Note that there is a relatively large amount of padding before this field, and it is the final 4 bytes of the file.
+The checksum validates the data between <code>0x000</code> and <code>0x1FFC</code> - the checksum itself is not included!
+There is a relatively large amount of padding before this field, and it is the final 4 bytes of the file.
       </td>
     </tr>
   </tbody>